 Sonda or Sode is a temple town and the site of the Vadiraja Mutt.
 It is located in the Uttara Kannada district of Karnataka, near the more famous temple town of Sirsi.
 Sonda is located at a high altitude of 2000 m above sea level and it was an important city during the reign of the Swadi Kings from the 16th to the 18th centuries.

-Why Tourists Flock to Sonda - Tourist Places in Sonda
+Why Tourists Flock To Sonda - Tourist Places In Sonda

 The temple here is dedicated to Lord Trivikrama, an avatar of Lord Vishnu.
 The sanctum contains a lovely image of Trivikrama and outside lies the stone chariot used during temple festivities.
 Inside this chariot is an image of Sri Mahalakshmi, the consort of the Lord.

 Beside the Vadiraja Mutt, two other mutts are also located here, the Akalank Mutt and the Swarnavalli Mutt.
 There is also a Jain Basadi here, and a temple dedicated to Lord Venkataramana.
 Sonda or Sode is an interesting place to visit, for its historical and religious significance and its lovely temples and Mutts.